RTP-LX: Can LLMs Evaluate Toxicity in Multilingual Scenarios?: Abstract

-Large language models (LLMs) and small language models (SLMs) are being adopted at remarkable speed, although their safety still remains a serious concern.
+\emph{\textbf{Warning}: This paper contains and discusses content that may be offensive or upsetting.} Large language models (LLMs) and small language models (SLMs) are being adopted at remarkable speed, although their safety still remains a serious concern.
 With the advent of multilingual S/LLMs, the question now becomes a matter of scale: can we expand multilingual safety evaluations of these models with the same velocity at which they are deployed?
-To this end we introduce RTP-LX, a human-transcreated and human-annotated corpus of toxic prompts and outputs in 28 languages.
+To this end, we introduce RTP-LX, a human-transcreated and human-annotated corpus of toxic prompts and outputs in 28 languages.
 RTP-LX follows participatory design practices, and a portion of the corpus is especially designed to detect culturally-specific toxic language.
-We evaluate seven S/LLMs on their ability to detect toxic content in a culturally-sensitive, multilingual scenario.
-We find that, although they typically score acceptably in terms of accuracy, they have low agreement with human judges when judging holistically the toxicity of a prompt, and have difficulty discerning harm in context-dependent scenarios, particularly with subtle-yet-harmful content (e.g. microagressions, bias).
-We release of this dataset to contribute to further reduce harmful uses of these models and improve their safe deployment.
+We evaluate 10 S/LLMs on their ability to detect toxic content in a culturally-sensitive, multilingual scenario.
+We find that, although they typically score acceptably in terms of accuracy, they have low agreement with human judges when scoring holistically the toxicity of a prompt; and have difficulty discerning harm in context-dependent scenarios, particularly with subtle-yet-harmful content (e.g. microaggressions, bias).
+We release this dataset to contribute to further reduce harmful uses of these models and improve their safe deployment.